unnatiash27/Promotivity/README.md

 ## Live App

-You can see the app here [Today's Task](https://daily-to-do-mvp.netlify.app)
+You can see the app here https://promotivity.vercel.app/
 ## Run Locally

 Clone the project